 percussion, timbales, güiros, conga drums, maracas, bongos, bass, and horns.
 A lead singer is accompanied by a chorus.
 The most popular musical events take place during the Christmas celebration starting early December and culminating in Sanse Festival when the best bands typically participate.
 We invite you to mingle with locals and just follow along or better yet, book a salsa lesson with your loved one or friends, a fun experience that will keep on giving long after you leave Puerto Rico if you play music at home and continue to practice.
 When you come back to San Juan you’ll be ready to Salsa!

 Want to hear the sounds of salsa?
 Turn up the sound and loosen up those hips… Following are videos of some of the most beloved Puerto Rican Salsa bands and singers.

 Taste the Flavors of San JuanFusion of Taino, Spanish & African Flavors

 San Juan is a foodies destination, often described as the gastronomic capital of the Caribbean, Puerto Rico has made it to the top of the list of “Best Caribbean Islands for Foodies”.
-San Juan has turned cooking into a delicious art, many of the island’s most talented world-renowned chefs have restaurants in tourist areas of the city.
-There are plenty of options from fine dining to relaxed outdoor cafes, great food trucks with 5-star food, elegant lounges.
+San Juan has turned cooking into a delicious art, and many of the island’s most talented world-renowned chefs have restaurants in tourist areas of the city.
+There are plenty of options from fine dining to relaxed outdoor cafes, great food trucks with 5-star food, and elegant lounges.
 In San Juan, you can dig into the sultry flavors of Puerto Rican food or try the many restaurants that take fusion cuisine to a whole new level.